We want you to feel safe when you travel with us.

 Rail Community Officers

 Our Rail Community Officers (RCO’s) work with the British Transport Police to provide a high profile, uniformed presence on our stations and trains.
-All of our RCO’s are accredited under the Railway Safety Accreditation Scheme (opens in a new tab).
-They’re able to enforce railway legislation using powers given to them by the the BTP.
+All of our RCO’s are accredited under the Railway Safety Accreditation Scheme.
+They’re able to enforce railway legislation using powers given to them by the BTP.
 Our RCO’s actively work to reduce crime, anti-social behaviour and create a safe travelling environment for all of our customers and staff.

 We work very closely with the British Transport Police (BTP) and deploy our Rail Community Officers across our rail network to help keep you safe, happy and secure.
 That’s why you’ll see lots of them at our stations and travelling on our trains.